dojo/docs/developer/design/loader/edit1.rst

     }
   );

-…both gain access to the values of the ``dijit/layout/TabContainer`` and ``bd/widgets/stateButton`` modules.
+...both gain access to the values of the ``dijit/layout/TabContainer`` and ``bd/widgets/stateButton`` modules.
 The difference between these two calls is that the latter is expected to also provide a value of its own, whereas the former simply loads modules.

 ==================
 Module Identifiers